African American Queen of the Road

 The most prescient thing I did was record Bessie on audio tape during the last three years of her life.
-It took that long for me to gather her tales, interpret and piece them together, since Bessie did not answer questions in a linear manner.
-My tapes are the only recordings of the late Bessie Stringfield in existence and I am their sole steward.
+It took that long for me to gather her tales, interpret and piece them together, since Bessie did not reminisce in a linear manner.
+My exclusive tapes are the only recordings of the late Bessie Stringfield in existence and I am their steward.
 My copyrighted stories are the only authentic, primary-sourced stories on the life of Bessie Stringfield.
 There is much more I have yet to release in my forthcoming biography.

 I always believed there was another facet of Bessie's hidden life that cried out to be told.
 My readers needed to know what a talented and daring motorcycle rider Bessie Stringfield had been in a milieu that was largely male and white.
 My description of her foray into motordrome riding was one piece of it; her founding and leading an all-male motorcycle club in Miami was another.
 In my stories I also described how Bessie was subjected to gender bias when she donned a disguise to compete amongst men in a dirt-track race: Bessie won the gritty heat but was denied the prize when she took off her helmet.